Cyb3r-Jak3/html5validator-action/README.md

         root: tests/valid/
 ```

-There is a log file that is automatically created.
-To retrieve it you need to use Github's upload artifact action after the validator action.
+A log file is automatically created.
+To retrieve it, use Github's upload artifact action after the validator action.

 ```yaml
     - uses: actions/upload-artifact@v2